OpenTechStrategies/torque-sites/INSTALL.md

    (TODO: This item needs more detail.)
 3. Does login work?
 Often it's via some third-party SSO provider like Okta.
 4. Is TOC depth adjusted right?
+5. Create TOC link(s) in the left navigation pane.
-5. Do you need book-printing to work?
+6. Do you need book-printing to work?
 Does it?
 You may need to fiddle with the template.
 (TODO: Say where that template is.)
+7. Make sure `ActivityLog` logging is working.
-6. Does the `PickSome` feature need to be configured?
+8. Does the `PickSome` feature need to be configured?
-7. Does the `ActivityLog` feature need to be configured?
-8. Does the `TeamComments` feature need to be configured?
+9. Does the `TeamComments` feature need to be configured?
-9. Does the `SimpleFavorites` feature need to be configured?
+10. Does the `SimpleFavorites` feature need to be configured?

 Please add items to this list as needed.